carloslme/carloslme/README.md

 <div align="center">
   <h1> Hi there, welcome to my profile 👋 </h1>

-  I am Carlos, I have over six years of experience in software development and data, primarily in consultancy, logistics, and mobility.
+  I am Carlos, I have over seven years of experience in software development and data, primarily in consultancy, logistics, and mobility.

 I am passionate about solving complex business problems, including collecting, interpreting, analyzing, and modeling data.
 I also like learning about management and new technologies focused on Machine Learning, MLOps, Data Engineering, and Data Analysis.